 We’re starting with a package of Ramen noodles.
 You know the kind you normally add water to, heat up and create a soup?
 Except we’re using just the straight-up dry noodles and the packet of seasoning that comes with them.
 You can use beef, chicken or vegetable Ramen noodles.
 I prefer beef but you choose your favorite.
 You really can’t go wrong with any other them.
 Even the shrimp flavor works.

 Then you’ll make a simple homemade dressing using apple cider vinegar, sesame oil, seasoned salt, cayenne pepper, white pepper and brown sugar.
 To that, you’ll add a bag of ready-to-go coleslaw mix then finish things off with sunflower seeds.

 The crunch from the dry noodles pairs up so well with the veggie slaw mix and dressing.
 So, nope, we are not cooking the Ramen noodles, they are going straight into this salad.
 Just have to crush them up into pieces.

 For maximum crunch, this salad is best enjoyed fresh.
-If you plan to take it to work for lunch, then keep the ramen noodles separate and toss them in right before you’re ready to eat.
+If you plan to pack and take this to work for lunch, or serve it at a potluck, keep the ramen noodles separate and toss them in right before you’re ready to eat.

 What’s flavor does this cold Ramen noodle salad have?